Fayetteville marches for reproductive freedom

 University of Arkansas law professor Jill Lens said under Arkansas’ law, doctors would be the ones criminalized for performing the abortion, not the person seeking it.

 “The only people in trouble right now are doctors, and the doctor would have to figure out well, do I fit under this exception where I could give a legal abortion?”
 Lens said.
-“So that’s like the how close to dying and how close to surviving and there’s really, I mean, there’s not a clear line in the statute,” Lens said.
+“So that’s like the how close to dying and how close to surviving and there’s really, I mean, there’s not a clear line in the statute.”